-Eriksberg Hotel & Nature Reserve is located in the Municipality of Karlshamn.
-It is one of Northern Europe’s largest wildlife reserves and the largest safari park in the Nordic region.
+Eriksberg Hotel & Nature Reserve is located in the municipality of Karlshamn.
+It is one of northern Europe’s largest wildlife reserves, and the largest safari park in the Nordic region.
 The property covers 1,348 hectares, of which 409 hectares are water.
-There is abundant wildlife here, including red deer, fallow deer, Père David’s deer, wild boar, European bison (Europe’s largest breeding herd) and mouflon sheep.
-In the summertime there are a total of about 1,600 animals.
-The number of visitors during the year was approximately 60,000.
-Operations include a restaurant, a hotel and a conference centre, events, tourism, forestry, nature conservation and hunting.
+There is an abundance of wildlife here, including red deer, fallow deer, Père David’s deer, wild boar, European bison (Europe’s largest breeding herd) and mouflon sheep.
+In the summertime there are about 1,600 animals in total.
+The hotel and nature reserve attracted 80,000 visitors during 2021.
+Operations include a restaurant, a hotel and conference centre, events, tourism, forestry, nature conservation and hunting.

-Eriksberg Hotel & Nature Reserve has been a sister company of Mellby Gård’s since 2008.
-Mellby Gård’s representatives on the Board of Directors: Sten Libell (Chairman) and Johan Andersson.
+Eriksberg Hotel & Nature Reserve has been part of Mellby Gård since 2008.
+Mellby Gård’s representatives on the Board of Directors are Sten Libell (Chairman) and Johan Andersson.

 - Chairman: Sten Libell

 “WE NEED TO FOCUS OUR EFFORTS AND JOIN FORCES TO MAKE BLEKINGE SEXIER”